DeathStar3/varicity-experiment/README.md

 # Varicity

+Varicity provides a configurable 3D visualization to Symfinder under the form of a city.
+The city is built by creating building, corresponding to classes, and roads, grouping every class linked to the road's starting building.

+In order to build the city, Varicity parses the result of Symfinder, and produces a graph composed by classes and their links.
+The starting points of this graph are API classes, defined by the user.
+API classes are the first buildings placed on the "root" road, and classes linked to them are placed in their corresponding roads.

+Links used to produce this hierarchy can be configured, depending on their type (inheritance or composition), and orientation (see the Configuration part).

 ## Running Varicity

 Before using Varicity, make sure to copy the .json files produced by symfinder in the ```varicity/symfinder_files``` folder.